 Travel hacking has saved me tens of thousands of dollars.
-Just as importantly, the techniques and strategies you’re about to learn have given my family incredible travel experiences we couldn’t have otherwise afforded.
+Just as important, it’s given my family incredible travel experiences that we wouldn’t have otherwise been able to afford.

 What Is Travel Hacking?

 Travel hacking is the art and science of unlocking free or significantly discounted travel experiences by strategically earning and redeeming reward points and airline miles.

 This concept encompasses various techniques, including leveraging credit card rewards, airline loyalty programs and hotel rewards to make your travel dreams a reality.